cloudfoundry-community-attic/bosh-bootstrap/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Copyright

+All documentation and source code is copyright of Stark & Wayne LLC.

+## Subscription and Support

+This documentation & tool is freely available to all people and companies coming to CloudFoundry and BOSH.

+If you decide to run CloudFoundry and BOSH in production, please purchase a Subscription and Support Agreement with Stark & Wayne so we can continue to create and maintain top quality documentation and tools; and also provide you with bespoke support for your deployments.
+We want to help you be successfully.